-Strategic Outcome Complies Assessment planning scheme and building heights overlay.
+Strategic Outcome Complies Assessment suggested maximum building height of 15m as shown on Overlay map - Building heights, the proposed building at 22.1m would not result in loss of scenic amenity of viewpoints beyond what is envisaged by the planning scheme and building heights overlay.
 3.5 Theme - Strong Communities 3.5.3 Strategic Outcome - Sense of place and identity The built form contributes to a sense of place and identity.
-All new prominent building projects in the Region's higher order centres and transit communities will contribute to the creation of high-quality public spaces; The valuable features, landscape character, built environment and land use pattern across the Region contributes to the creation of a distinct sense of place and identity for the Region and individual communities through respect for natural significant landscape features, local values, local climatic considerations and the use of traditional building materials and forms.
+2. All new prominent building projects in the Region's higher order centres and transit communities will contribute to the creation of high-quality public spaces; 4.
+The valuable features, landscape character, built environment and land use pattern across the Region contributes to the creation of a distinct sense of place and identity for the Region and individual communities through respect for natural significant landscape features, local values, local climatic considerations and the use of traditional building materials and forms.
 Yes The proposed development is a six (6) storey mixed-use building with a building height of 22.1m.
 Whilst the building will be locally prominent, the development is not prominent at a regional scale.
 Notwithstanding, the proposal will contribute to the creation of the high-quality publicly accessible spaces that are compatible with and will enhance the function of the existing marina.
 The proposal will contribute to a distinct sense of place in conjunction with the existing marina operations and the built form will incorporate coastal architectural elements.
 3.5.4 Strategic Outcome - Open space network Provision of a well connected, diverse and accessible public open space network.
 1. Accessible, diverse and quality useable open space that provides for the health, recreation and leisure needs of the current and future communities is maintained and enhanced; 2.
 Passive and active recreation areas and community greenspaces provide a pleasant experience for residents and visitors and enhance the sense of place and community identity; Yes Whilst the development does not provide public open space, the proposed development will maintain and enhance public access to the site.
 Passive and active recreation areas will be provided as part of the development through the provision of retail/commercial and marine industry uses and will enhance the experience of users of the existing marina operations.
 Residents of the proposed dwellings would have access to private and communal open space as part of the development and access to existing public open space in the surrounding locality.
 3.5.5 Strategic Outcome - Urban greenspace Provide an integrated, high-quality, urban community greenspace network to cater for recreational and environmental needs in existing and new neighbourhoods.
-1. Identify and respond to community needs for urban community greenspace generated as a result of urban development, especially in areas targeted for redevelopment, infill and new walkable neighbourhoods; Yes The proposal will contribute to the provision of urban greenspace to the community.
+Yes The proposal will contribute to the provision of urban greenspace to the community.
 The site is currently dominated by hardstand areas and surface car parking.
-The proposed redevelopment of the site will provide an integrated landscaped environment including additional landscaping including shade trees and a plaza lawn, seatings areas and improved access to the water's edge.
+The proposed redevelopment of the site will

-ITEM 2.1 DA/38402/2019/V2L - MATERIAL CHANGE OF USE - DEVELOPMENT PERMIT FOR MULTIPLE DWELLING (54 DWELLINGS), SHOP, FOOD AND DRINK OUTLET, OFFICE AND MARINE INDUSTRY, LOCATED AT 156A, 156 (COMMON PROPERTY) AND 158 GRIFFITH ROAD, NEWPORT - DIVISION 5 - A18729575 (Cont.)
+ITEM 2.1 (further considered later in the meeting - refer Page 19/1800) DA/38402/2019/V2L - MATERIAL CHANGE OF USE - DEVELOPMENT PERMIT FOR MULTIPLE DWELLING (54 DWELLINGS), SHOP, FOOD AND DRINK OUTLET, OFFICE AND MARINE INDUSTRY, LOCATED AT 156A, 156 (COMMON PROPERTY) AND 158 GRIFFITH ROAD, NEWPORT - DIVISION 5 - A18729575 (Cont.)